wp-plugins/alo-easymail/readme.txt

 * **multilanguage**: set all texts and options, you can write multilanguage newsletters - full integration with [WPML](http://wpml.org/), [qTranslate](http://wordpress.org/extend/plugins/qtranslate/)
 * **debug tool**: rather than the recipients, you can send all emails of a newsletter to the author or you can have them recorded into a log file

-*Before upgrading from v.1 to v.2, [read this info](http://www.eventualo.net/blog/wp-alo-easymail-newsletter-faq/#faq-upgrade-2)*

 **Internationalization**

-*Available in about 20 languages.*
+*Available in more than 20 languages.*

 You can add or update the translation in your language.
 To make the plugin package lighter you can find only the .MO files inside it.
 You can visit [http://code.google.com/p/alo-easymail/](http://code.google.com/p/alo-easymail/) to look for the most updated language files (.MO and .PO files) and to join the translation group.